Jakub Szefer

 TUTORIALS, SUMMER SCHOOLS, and WORKSHOPS

-I have also taught as part of the summer school on Advanced Computer Architecture and Compilation for High-Performance and Embedded Systems, in July 14-20, 2019, in Fiuggi, Italy, where I gave lectures on Processor Architecture Security.
+I have taught as part of the summer school on Advanced Computer Architecture and Compilation for High-Performance and Embedded Systems, in July 14-20, 2019, in Fiuggi, Italy, where I gave lectures on Processor Architecture Security.

 PROFESSIONAL SERVICE